KMurphs/labview-client-for-micropython/README.md

 ## API

-The Public API consists of 4 simple functions / VI:
+The Public API consists of 4 simple [LabVIEW](https://www.ni.com/en-za/shop/labview.html) functions / SubVIs:
 - ``Initialize.vi``: To Initialize the comport
 - ``Close.vi``: To close the comport
 - ``SendCommand.vi``: Will send a command to the device and wait for its response
 - ``UploadScript.vi``: Will take in a python script and send it over the serial port to the target device. ``SendCommand.vi`` can then be used to invoke functions and variables defined within this script.

+When integrating with a Test Executive like [TestStand](https://www.ni.com/en-za/shop/electronic-test-instrumentation/application-software-for-electronic-test-and-instrumentation-category/what-is-teststand.html), these are the VIs that will be called.